Skip to main content

 He took it upon himself to examine the Government records and discovered that the quota arrangements were only a proposed Bill, not yet an Act of Parliament.
 This was all the ammunition Leonard Casley needed to make an appeal to the Governor of Western Australia.
 However, this provoked a hostile response from the Western Australian government which then threatened to seize his land.

-So on the twenty first day of April 1970, formal notice of seccession was duly served on the Western Australian Premier Sir David Brand, the State Governor, Sir Douglas Kendrew, the acting Prime Minister Mr John McEwen, and the Governor General of Australia, Sir Paul Hasluck," says the official website, and Hutt River Province became an independent legal entity no longer under Australian Jurisdiction.
+So on the twenty first day of April 1970, formal notice of seccession was duly served on the Western Australian Premier Sir David Brand, the State Governor, Sir Douglas Kendrew, the acting Prime Minister Mr John McEwen, and the Governor General of Australia, Sir Paul Hasluck," and Hutt River Province became an independent legal entity no longer under Australian Jurisdiction.

-If you would like to read the full blow -by -blow account, and it is a great read, check out the official website at
+If you would like to read the full blow -by -blow account, and it is a great read, check out the official website here.

 History abounds at Hutt River – the tiny souvenir shop is crammed with photos and memorabilia of meetings and greetings, commemorative coins and international honours from France, Spain, Luxembourg and Monaco, yet Prince Leornard remains a humble and modest man.
 He could make a killing from tourism – a recent TV program in Germany sparked 300,000 hits on the Hutt River website, but he doesn’t charge entry fees and is always happy to oblige when it comes to photo ops.
 At most he might sell a few stamps or postcards or perhaps one of his beautifully presented commemorative coins but even then you feel it is about pride in showing you something special, rather than trying to sell you something.
 Princess Shirley tends to shun the limelight and we didn’t really get a chance to talk, though I have heard that there were times when she had grave doubts, especially when letters with the seal of the Governor General began to arrive.

 Hutt River will live on in many ways, not the least through his children -four sons, two daughters, and 23 grandchildren and the two great grandchildren rumoured to be on the way.
-I 'm delighted to have met and been able to chat to a living legend and a truly remarkable character.
+I'm delighted to have met this humble, living legend and a truly remarkable character.

 Long live Prince Leonard and his (long suffering) Royal Family!